decred/dcrdocs/docs/wallets/decrediton/decrediton-setup.md

 1. Select **Create Wallet**.
 Wait for the blockchain to be downloaded.

 1. The blockchain will now be scanned for any transactions belonging to this wallet.

+1. If you need to reconnect to your Voting Service Provider (VSP), you will need to import your VSP's redeem script, as shown on the [Using Decrediton](using-decrediton.md) page.